A Complete Guide To Subterranean Termites For Virginia Property Owners

 Although all species of termites can cause damage, subterranean termites will cause the most damage.
 Equipped with saw-like jaws, subterranean termites can do serious damage to your property, eating through the wood all day, every day.
 Eventually, they could cause your wood-framed structure to collapse completely, and more often than not, property owners don't realize termites are present until it’s too late.
 Identifying a subterranean termite is easiest when looking at its behavior.

 The other type of common local termite, the dry wood termite, lives in the wood and not in underground nests.
-If you see something that looks like a termite or a white ant, call a pest control technician.
+If you see something that looks like a termite or a white ant, call a pest control Service Professional.
 They can identify the pest and decide the best method of eliminating it.

 How You Can Prevent Subterranean Termites